exposit/katarpgs/challenge.md

 navlink: challenge
 ---

-{% for project in site.challenge %}
+{% for project in site.challenge reversed %}

 {% if project.redirect %}
 <div class="project">